in Wisconsin, USA

 Wisconsin hospitals - A closer look

-And the lower-rated hospitals are as follows:
+And the numbers for lower-rated hospitals are as follows:

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.